notastack/notastack/README.md

-Currently in the proccess of moving everything to www.clementl.com I will not update this github repo anymore.
+Currently in the proccess of moving everything to my personal website.
+I will not update this github repo anymore.